drffej/ionic-react-pwa-install/README.md

 ## What this package does

 This package provides a simple way to add a installer for Ionic PWA applications.
 It provides:
-- information if this applications naively support PWA installation and a interface to call the installer
+- information if this applications natively supports a PWA installation
-- information if manual installation is available and a interface to display instructions on how to do this
+- an interface function to call the installer or display instructions on how to do this.

-## Demo
+## Demo and Example

-To view the demo visit - https ....
+To view the demo visit - [https://ionic-react-pwa-demo.netlify.com](https://ionic-react-pwa-demo.netlify.com).

+To see the demo source code see - [https://github.com/drffej/ionic-react-pwa-install-demo](https://github.com/drffej/ionic-react-pwa-install-demo).

 ## Installation